-The 17th President of Ursinus College, Brock Blomberg is a force of positivity and a passionate advocate for the liberal arts.
-A macroeconomist with expertise in the economics of terrorism, Blomberg’s work forges connections between economics, politics, and philosophy.
+Brock Blomberg, the 17th President of Ursinus College, is a passionate advocate for the liberal arts.
+A macroeconomist with expertise in the economics of terrorism, Blomberg’s scholarship has forged connections between economics, politics, and philosophy.

 He has published over 30 articles and book chapters in such top economics journals as the American Economic Review, Journal of Econometrics, Journal of Law and Economics, Journal of Monetary Economics, Journal of International Economics, Journal of Public Economics and the Review of Economics and Statistics.
 His research shows that terrorism has a modest but statistically significant impact on the economy and trade is one area particularly sensitive to attacks.
 He estimates the cost of the September 11 attacks to be approximately $60 billion.
 The responsiveness of policy-makers and the resiliency of the United States economy are two reasons these impacts are not larger.